ManojGowda27/Brain-Tumor-Classification/README.md

 ## Dataset
 The model was trained and tested on the Brain Tumor Classification dataset, which can be obtained from the Kaggle website:

-\n Please Click on [Dataset](https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset) to download.
+Please Click on [Dataset](https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset) to download.
 The dataset consists of  Brain Magnetic Resonance Images (MRI).
 The Training folder contains four subfolders: glioma, meningioma, no tumor and pituitary.
 The Training folder consists at total of 5712 images and the Testing folder consists of 1310 images.